ClintPollock/Veracode-AWS-Code-Suite-Getting-Started-Guide/QuickStartSAST-SCA/readme.md

 For the Quick Start we will use a simple Python app.

-You can download the source code from here.
-The sample buildspec.yml will automatically download the code, zip it, and scan it.
+You can download the source code from here if you like.
+The sample buildspec.yml provided will automatically download the code, zip it, and scan it.

-GitHub - veracode/petstore-api-flask: A vulnerable API based on the Swagger Petstore API, built in Flask.

 https://github.com/veracode/petstore-api-flask

 Create Build Project

 ![AWS Code](images/1-QuickStart.png)

-Select No source (the buildspec.yml will download it)
+Select No source (the below buildspec.yml will download the source code for us)

 ![AWS Code](images/2-QuickStart.png)

 Use the below values in the Environment section and then expand the Additional configuration section.